Adult Spinal Surgery Fellowship

 Foreign medical graduates are eligible for this ICGME (non-ACGME) fellowship; however, in addition to meeting the above requirements:

-Foreign medical graduates must hold a valid and current ECFMG certificate and meet the above requirements.
+Foreign medical graduates must hold a valid, current ECFMG certificate and meet the requirements above.
 Your ECFMG Certificate must be valid as of the program's start date.
-For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, and Puerto Rico, copies of the diploma will suffice instead of an ECFMG certificate.
+For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, or Puerto Rico, copies of their diplomas will suffice instead of an ECFMG certificate.

 Interview Selection Criteria